otterize/docs/docs/documentation/getting-started/tutorials/mtls.md

 ### Configure deployments

-To generate credentials for a pod we need to update the deployment by annotating it to generate and mount the credentials.
+To generate credentials for a pod we simply need to update the deployment by annotating it to generate and mount the credentials.

 ```yaml